Copy-Paste to Mitigate Large Language Model Hallucinations: Reproducibility Statement

 \section{Reproducibility Statement}

 To ensure reproducibility, we provide the following: (1) All experimental details and hyperparameters are documented in the appendix.
 (2) We use publicly available datasets (FaithEval, ConFiQA, PubMedQA, RAGTruth) with standard evaluation protocols (see Appendix \ref{sec:experiment_setup}).
 (3) Model training details, including DPO hyperparameters (see Appendix \ref{sec:implementation}) and preference data construction procedures (see Algorithm~\ref{alg:copypaste-prompting} and \ref{alg:copypaste-dpo}).
 (4) The Context-Parameter Copying Capturing algorithm is fully described in Algorithm~\ref{alg:context-parameter-copying-capturing}.
-(5) All prompting templates for CopyPaste-Prompting methods are provided in Appendix \ref{sec:prompts}.
-The complete implementation will be made available upon publication.
+(5) All prompting templates for Copy-Paste-Prompting methods are provided in Appendix \ref{sec:prompts}.
+The complete implementation is available at \url{https://github.com/longyongchao/CopyPasteLLM}.